Post

 Screenshot of running script 2

-As mentioned above, I’ve been using automatic post translation with Claude 3.5 API on this blog for about 2 months.
-In most cases, high-quality translations can be obtained without additional human intervention, and after translating and posting in multiple languages, I’ve confirmed actual organic search traffic inflow from regions outside Korea such as Brazil, Canada, the United States, and France.
-Additionally, there were additional advantages in terms of learning for the writer beyond blog traffic inflow.
-Since Claude writes quite smooth English text, during the review process before pushing posts to the GitHub Pages repository, there’s an opportunity to see how certain terms or expressions from my Korean original text can be naturally expressed in English.
-While this alone may not be sufficient for complete English learning, for an engineering undergraduate student in non-English speaking regions like Korea, it seems quite advantageous to frequently encounter natural English expressions for both everyday and academic terms and expressions, using my own familiar writing as example sentences, without any additional effort.
+As mentioned above, I’ve been using the automatic post translation with Claude 3.5 API on this blog for about 2 months.
+In most cases, it provides high-quality translations without the need for additional human intervention, and after translating and posting in multiple languages, I’ve confirmed actual organic search traffic from regions outside of Korea, such as Brazil, Canada, the United States, and France.
+In addition to blog traffic, there were additional advantages in terms of learning for the writer.
+Since Claude produces quite smooth English writing, during the review process before pushing posts to the GitHub Pages repository, I have the opportunity to see how certain terms or expressions I wrote in Korean can be naturally expressed in English.
+While this alone may not be sufficient for comprehensive English learning, it seems to be quite advantageous for an undergraduate engineering student in a non-English speaking country like Korea to frequently encounter natural English expressions for not only everyday phrases but also academic expressions and terms, using the most familiar text - the one I wrote myself - as an example, without any additional effort.

 This post is licensed under CC BY-NC 4.0 by the author.